GreenSpace EcoConsulting

 The BC Energy Compliance Reports are standardized templates used for Part 9 buildings, which include detached homes, multiplexes, row houses, and low-rise apartments.
 These reports help ensure these buildings meet the BC Building Code’s Energy Step Code (Subsection 9.36.6.) or Energy Performance Compliance (Subsection 9.36.5.).
 The reports should be used for all Part 9 residential buildings.

-We can help you navigate and meet the BC Energy Step Code requirements.
+We can help you navigate and meet the BC Energy Step Code requirements

 As EnerGuide Rating System Registered Energy Advisors we will be able to produce Pre-Construction BC Energy Compliance Report after we have done the Energy Model for your new building.